rc2sql/rc2sql/README.md

 The timeout for the individual experiments can be set in the scripts `exps_*.sh`.
-With the unmodified timeouts of 300s and 600s, respectively, the script would take overnight to recreate the tables.
+With the unmodified timeouts of 300s and 600s, respectively, the script would take roughly 12 hours to recreate the tables.

 Note.
-If you want to run the benchmarks with a tool that is omitted in the paper because the tool always times out or crashes, please uncomment the corresponding line in the script `exps_*.sh`, e.g., to execute LDDs in the experiment LARGE, uncomment the following line
+If you want to run the benchmarks with a tool that is omitted in the paper because the tool always times out or crashes, please uncomment the corresponding line in the script `exps_*.sh`, e.g., to execute LDDs in the experiment MEDIUM, uncomment the following line
 ```
 #line "\\ldd" run04LDD
 ```
-in the script `exps_large.sh`.
+in the script `exps_medium.sh`.

 ---